 Have you noticed the evolution in the appearance of Google search results over the past few years?
 In the early days of internet searches, results would typically comprise a list of websites and advertisements.
 However, in recent years, there has been a noticeable shift.
 Nowadays, Google provides users with comprehensive information directly on its platform in response to their searches, followed by ads and links to pertinent websites.
 This transformation is integral to the development of Google’s Search Generative Experience (SGE), a concept that’s been in play for some time now and poses ongoing challenges to brands.
 As Google continues to refine and implement the SGE, it becomes increasingly crucial for companies and marketers to grasp its nature and implications for our strategies.

-Once you’ve turned both of those on, search for a keyword related to either your industry or something that you’re interested in.
-For example, you might search “interior design near me,” “home care in my area,” or “What is a black hole?”.
-If it doesn’t give you the AI-generated search results, you will see a button that says “Generate.”
-Click that button (this is more likely to happen with keyword-based searches rather than questions like “What is a black hole?”).
+Once both options are enabled, search for a keyword related to your industry or an area of interest.
+For example, you might try “interior design near me”, “home care in my area”, or “What is a black hole?”.
+If you don’t immediately see AI-generated search results, look for a button labeled “Generate” and click it.
+(This is more likely to appear with keyword-based searches rather than direct questions like “What is a black hole?”.)

 For our search of interior design, Google showed us several designers in our area, with short descriptions of the company and services.
 Below are the local business results, followed by promoted searches and organic search results.
 Importantly, under the AI-generated results was another search option for “Follow Up.”
 We asked two follow-up questions: How do I choose an interior designer?
 And Who is the best interior designer in my area?